4 STEPS TO CONSIDER WHEN SETTING PERSONAL GOALS

 R – Relevant: Are your goals aligned with your larger dreams and desires?
 Identify clearly the WHY behind your goal — this will be a key motivator for you to continuously pursue your goal. (e.g. I want to improve my communication skills to become a better manager and leader within my company).

 T- Time-bound: Set a clear timeframe for when you want to embark on your goal, and when you hope to see tangible results.
 Aligning your timeframe with clear measurable metrics can also help you stay on track with your goal as time passes.
 Setting a reassessment date for your goal (e.g. at the end of the year) can also be helpful to allow you to assess your progress and determine whether your goal is worth continuing to pursue.

 This last step is often the hardest — staying consistent with your goal.

 After all, you can’t get fit by going to the gym only once a year.
 Find ways to hold yourself to your goal through setting reminders, having an accountability partner (or group), or joining a program that keeps you motivated.
 Don’t let small slip-ups deter you from continuing towards your dream.

-Is professional development one of your new year’s resolutions this year?
+Is professional development one of your goals for this year?

-If so, our LifeHikes Loop might be a great fit for you.
-Our year-long learning journey makes it easy for you to stay consistent and accountable with your skill development across multiple areas tailored to your preferences, whether communications, leadership, management or sales.
+If so, our LifeHikes® professional training might be a great fit for you.
+Whether you are looking for a single training or a multi-week learning journey, LifeHikes makes it easy for you to stay consistent and accountable with your skill development across multiple areas tailored to your preferences, whether communications, leadership, management or sales.